 Financial Guidelines for Churches and Pastors: assists congregations in handling pastor and other church employee salaries and benefits as well as other congregational finances.

-Financial Audit Report: for Franconia Mennonite Conference t/a Mosaic Mennonite Conference and Franconia Mennonite Board of Missions and Charities t/a FMC Properties for the years ended January 31, 2021.
+Financial Audit Report: for Franconia Mennonite Conference t/a Mosaic Mennonite Conference and Franconia Mennonite Board of Missions and Charities t/a FMC Properties for the years ended January 31, 2022 and 2021.

 Where do contributions to Mosaic Conference go?
 An illustration how undesignated contributions to Mosaic Conference are currently budgeted for the Fiscal Year ending January 2021.